Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Introduction

 In this paper, we first extend the safe preference learning problem to richer forms of feedback: pairwise preferences, rankings, and demonstrations.
-Additionally, we overcome the computational challenges of previous methods by introducing two key procedures.
-First, \textit{structural pruning} eliminates parts of the formula that do not impact the quantitative semantics for each signal, thus reducing the problem size.
-We show that structural pruning does not change the quantitative semantics of signals over formulas.
-Second, \textit{log-transform} linearizes temporal logic constraints, thus enabling the formulation of the problem as a Mixed-Integer Linear Program (MILP).
-We prove that the log-transformation does not affect the optimizer of the optimization problem.
-Together, these techniques allow us to achieve efficient and \emph{optimal} learning.
-This is in contrast to earlier approaches based on heuristic solvers without optimality guarantees \cite{Karagulle2024spl}.
+We overcome the computational challenges with two key procedures.
+We propose the $\log$-transform to linearize constraints and recast the problem as an MILP, proving it preserves the optimizer.
+Since the $\log$ function requires strictly positive terms, we introduce \textit{structural pruning} to eliminate formula parts that do not affect quantitative semantics.
+Structural pruning, therefore, provides an efficient encoding of constraints as well.
+We prove that structural pruning preserves the quantitative semantics of signals over formulas.
+Together, these techniques allow us to achieve efficient and \emph{optimal} learning, as opposed to heuristic approaches that lack optimality guarantees \cite{Karagulle2024spl}.

 We demonstrate the performance of the proposed method on a safe preference learning problem for a simple robotics navigation task, and a learning-to-rank problem using real-world Formula 1 data.
-In the robot navigation experiment, we show that the method is sensitive to even small changes in preferences and successfully reflects these differences in the synthesized trajectories.
-In the Formula 1 experiment, we illustrate that the learned weights capture complex structures like critical aspects of race performance, effectively modeling race strategies and providing insights into what factors influence successful outcomes over the course of the race.
+In the robot navigation experiment, we show that the method is responsive to even small changes in preferences and successfully reflects these differences in the synthesized trajectories.
+In the Formula 1 experiment, we illustrate that the learned weights capture complex structures like race performance, effectively modeling race strategies and providing insights into what factors influence successful outcomes over the course of the race.